cyanog3n/experienceobelisk-1.18.2/README.md

 This branch corresponds to the latest development build for Minecraft 1.18.2

-The **legacy** branch corresponds to release v1.4.10 for Minecraft 1.18.2

 ### **If you're here to provide a bug report...**
 Please provide:
 - Your crash log, if applicable